Boost Event-Driven Tactile Learning with Location Spiking Neurons: Experiments

 \subsection{Hybrid\_LIF\_GNN}

-In this section, to fairly compare with other published models with TLIF neurons~\cite{gu2020tactilesgnet}, we evaluate the Hybrid\_LIF\_GNN on two real-world datasets -- ``Objects-v0'' and ``Containers-v0''.\footnote{In this section, to be consistent with~\cite{gu2020tactilesgnet}, we use accuracies (\%).} Then, we conduct several ablation studies to examine the effectiveness of some designs in the Hybrid\_LIF\_GNN.
-Finally, we demonstrate the superior energy efficiency of our model over Graph Neural Networks (GNNs) and show the high-efficiency benefits of location spiking neurons.
-We utilize the Pytorch framework to implement the models and employ Adam with the decay learning rate to optimize them.
+In this section, to show the usability of location spiking neurons and further boost event-driven tactile learning, we conduct a series of experiments with the Hybrid\_LIF\_GNN, which is powered by the popular spike-based learning framework -- STBP~\cite{wu2018spatio}.
+Specifically, we first compare our model with the state-of-the-art models with TLIF neurons and GNN structures.
+Then, we conduct several ablation studies to examine the effectiveness of some designs in the Hybrid\_LIF\_GNN.
+Next, we demonstrate the superior energy efficiency of our model over the counterpart Graph Neural Networks (GNNs) and show the high-efficiency benefits of location spiking neurons.
+Finally, we compare with the Hybrid\_SRM\_FC on the same benchmark datasets to validate the superiority of the Hybrid\_LIF\_GNN.\footnote{In this section, to be consistent with~\cite{gu2020tactilesgnet}, we use accuracies (\%).}